ohyeahiamunnamed/tgleech/README.md

-# BOTKACA
+# TGLEECH

-Botkaca allows you to leech (re-upload) contents from internet including torrent to telegram.
+Tgleech allows you to leech (re-upload) contents from internet including torrent to telegram.
 This bot using Telegram MTProto powered by pyrogram.

 ## Feature